-"Be thankful" - It's a common theme this time of year and something we often hear around the office.
+"Be thankful" - It's a common theme and something we often hear around the office.
 But how do you create a grateful company culture year-round?
 Here are three ways you can ensure your employees feel appreciated 365 days a year!

-1. Thank employees for the hard work that leads to success.
+1. Thank employees for their hard work that leads to success.

 Empowering your team to take initiative gives them the ability to be successful.
 Whether it be as big as a major deal closed, or as small as providing great customer service, it's important to recognize success regularly.
 Encouragement and support from managers lets employees know you're behind them and appreciate all they do – big or small.

 2. Meet with employees on a regular basis.